Client Login

 1. It’s old.

-Let’s start off our list of fun nursing facts with some history.
-The first record of nurses dates all the way back to 300 A.D. in the Roman Empire.
+The earliest record of nursing dates back to 300 A.D. in the Roman Empire.
 Nurses worked in that era’s version of a hospital, which could be found in most cities.
-It wasn’t until the Middle Ages that nursing became more advanced and widespread.
+It wasn’t until the Middle Ages, though, that nursing became more advanced and widespread.

 3. Bellevue Hospital School of Nursing was the first nursing school.

 Opened in 1873, New York City’s Bellevue Hospital School of Nursing offered a one-year program based on the teachings of Florence Nightingale.
-Shortly after Bellevue opened, the New England Hospital for Women and Massachusetts General Hospital opened nursing schools of their own.
+Shortly after Bellevue opened, the New England Hospital for Women and Massachusetts General Hospital established their own nursing schools.

-Nursing majors represent about 50 percent of higher education students in the health care field.
+Half of all healthcare higher education students choose nursing majors.
 Because of these numbers, nursing students find a strong support system in their peers as they pursue their degree.

 This percentage is a direct reflection of the industry as a whole.
 Healthcare systems require a great number of nurses to operate smoothly.